Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "Fuck."
 There was nothing else to say.

 "Hey, you’re still gettin’ stronger though!
-You didn’t seem to notice at first…" Adam enthused as he opened the door so they could head back out into the main gym hall.
-He looked like he was returning to something like his usual happy-puppy demeanor…
+You didn’t seem to notice at first..."
+Adam enthused as he opened the door so they could head back out into the main gym hall.
+He looked like he was returning to something like his usual happy-puppy demeanor...

 Right up until he got a metaphorical ice bath when the gym turned out to contain Captain Costello.
 He was standing in the middle of the room with his arms folded and an absolutely arctic expression of disapproval written across his face, and it occurred to Firth that they may have just been very, *very* dumb.